EliasPotagas/ShopNest/README.md

   - Sony’s Gaming Monitor was the top-performing product by revenue, contributing 35% of total revenue, with an AOV of $420.
   - Despite Samsung products making up 30% of total orders, they only accounted for 3% of total sales, due to a low AOV of $28.
 ### Recommendations:
-- Samsung Products: While demand is high, an increase in price or bundling strategies with higher AOV products could help boost revenue and profitability.
+- Samsung Products: While demand is high, introducing product bundles with higher AOV items could drive increased revenue and profitability by encouraging larger purchases.
-- Apple iPhone: With only 288 orders but a high AOV of $740, targeted Loyalty Program promotions with discount incentives for existing Apple consumers could boost sales while further enhancing Loyalty Program appeal, driving a significant increase in total revenue.
+- Apple iPhone: With only 288 orders but a high AOV of $740, targeted Loyalty Program promotions with exclusive discounts for existing Apple consumers could boost sales, strengthen Loyalty Program engagement, and drive a notable increase in total revenue.

 ## Refunds UPDATE IMAGE